NickTyrer/azeroth_docker/README.md

 account set gmlevel <username> 6
 ```
 detach from tmux using `ctrl+b then d` then `exit` to exit the container

+### Management

+To acces the MaNGOS console just connect via SSH using the Zerotier IP address

 ### Client config